seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 </p>

 <p>
-    Enter "M,F" (do not include the quotes) into the "Sensitive attributes" field, and "credit_rating" (do not include the quotes) into the "Label column" field.
+    This is the list of all of the columns in the dataset, including the label column.
+Enter: <code>M,F</code> into the "Sensitive attributes" field, and <code>credit_rating</code> into the "Label column" field.
 </p>

 <p>
     Scroll down to the "Constraint building blocks" area and click the "Disparate impact" button.
-This will auto-fill Constraint #1 with a preconfigured constraint for disparate impact, which will have the exact form that we defined above.
+This will auto-fill Constraint #1 with a preconfigured constraint for disparate impact, which will have the form that we defined above.
+The one change you will need to make is to remove the constant block titled "0.8" and create a new constant block titled "0.9".
+Drag the new constant block into the constraint so that it becomes solid.
 Type 0.05 into the field titled "${\delta} = $" just below where the constraint function was auto-filled.
 Then hit the submit button.
 A dialog box should show up displaying: "Saved ./spec.pkl", which indicates that the specification object has been saved as a pickle file to the directory where you launched the GUI.
 </p>

 <h3> Running the Seldonian Engine </h3>
 <p>
-    We are now ready to run the Seldonian algorithm using the spec file generated in the previous step.
-The code below modifies some defaults of the spec object that we created using the GUI and then runs the Seldonian algorihtm using the modified spec object.
+    We are now ready to run the Seldonian algorithm using the spec file generated in the previous step, regardless of the method used.
+The code below modifies some defaults of the spec object that we created and then runs the Seldonian algorithm using the modified spec object.
 Create a file called "loan_fairness.py" and copy the code above into the file.
 You may need to change the line <code class='highlight'>specfile = './spec.pkl'</code> to point it to where you created that file in the previous step.

 <div>